 Examples of biosecurity risk on machinery

 How do I avoid delays when importing used machinery?

 Proper preparation can assist with on-arrival inspections of used machinery.
 Machinery may require dismantling for effective cleaning before importing into Australia.

 To meet import conditions and prevent delays, ensure machinery cleanliness is maintained during transport.
 Machinery transported in a clean and dismantled state may be released following an inspection by the department.
 If a biosecurity officer can access all areas of a machine and confirm it is free from contamination, it may be released directly from biosecurity control.
 This is the most efficient way to import used machinery into Australia.

 Other government agency requirements

-Other Australian Government agencies may have requirements that must be met when importing these goods into Australia.
+Other Australian Government agencies may have requirements that must be met when importing motor vehicles, motorcycles or machinery into Australia.

-Imports about importing motor vehicles, motorcycles, machinery (or parts) and tyres.
+Imports about importing motor vehicles, motorcycles, or machinery (or parts) and tyres.